CarlosIA12/simple-lambda-terraform/README.md

 HI!

-This is just a simple terraform project done as a practice that creates a lambda triggered by an s3 bucket.
+This is just a simple terraform project done as a practice that creates a lambda triggered by an s3 bucket, to run it simply go to the infrastructure_config folder and use terraform to initialize and apply the project.

 The module only requires two inputs: the name of the bucket to create and the environment name evrything else derived from there; imagining a scenario where this type of infrastructure